MohiAssaf/register_form/README.md

 --Register Page: Serves the registration HTML page --Login Page: Serves the login HTML page
 --Logged-in Page: Serves a profile HTML page for logged-in users
---Logout: Clears the session cookie and redirects to the login page, still not working correctly --Update Data Page: Serves an HTML page for updating user data
+--Logout: Clears the username cookie and redirects to the login page --Update Data Page: Serves an HTML page for updating user data

 POST

 --Register: Extracts user registration details from the POST data.
 Validates password confirmation.
 Checks if the username already exists in the database.
 Inserts new user details into the database if validation passes.
 Redirects to the login page upon successful registration.

 --Login: Extracts login credentials from the POST data.
 Validates the credentials against the database.
-Sets a cookie and redirects to the logged-in page if validation passes (still not working when logging out).
+Sets a cookie with the username and redirects to the logged-in page if validation passes (still not working when logging out).
 Responds with an error if user doesnt exist.

 --Update Data: Checks for a valid username cookie.
 Extracts updated user data from the POST data.
 Validates password confirmation.
 Updates user details in the database if validation passes.
 Redirects to the logged-in page upon successful update.